hectormiguel1/CodeDiff-Project-1/README.md

     @Override
     public void clear() {}

-    /***
-     * Function used when inserting a node into an already existing Node chain.
-     * @param value: Value to be inserted in the Node Chain
-     * @param index: index the Key owner of value is mapped to.
-     * @param key: key owner of the value.
-     */
     private void insertNode(V value, int index, Key<K> key) {}

-    /**
-     * Function to add the key to the the set, if the key already is in the set, increment the number of values the key points to.
-     *
-     * @param key: Key to be added.
-     */
     private void addKey(Key<K> key) {}

-    /***
-     * Function returns all the values in the values array which are mapped to the passed key.
-     * @param key: Key of values.
-     * @return: ArrayList of values which belong to that key.
-Returns empty array if key not found.
-     */
     public ArrayList<V> values(K key) {}

-    /***
-     * Utility function to return the first value attached to the key.
-     * @param key: Key owner of the value
-     * @return: Value type first value found for the Key, returns empty array if not found.
-     */
     @Override
     public V get(Object key) {}

-    /***
-     * Utility Function to check the the passed value is currently in the hash map.
-     * @param value: value to check for.
-     * @return: true if the value was found, false otherwise.
-     */
     @Override
     public boolean containsValue(Object value) {}

-    /***
-     * Read the current Load on the HashMap.
-     * @return: current load on the hashmap.
-     */
     public double getCurrentLoad() {}

-    /**
-     * Get the current number of slots filled on the map.
-     * @return: filledSlots.
-     */
     public int getFilledSlots() {}

-    /***
-     * Get the current load factor used when deciding when to auto expand the hash map.
-     * @return: current load factor (value between 0 and 1).
-     */
     public double getLoadFactor() {}

-    /***
-     * Update the current load factor..
-     * @param loadFactor: new load factor values, values between (0 and 1) expected.
-     */
     public void setLoadFactor(double loadFactor) {}

-    /***
-     * Creates a string version of the Map.
-     * @return: returns string representation of the map.
-     */
     @Override
     public String toString() {}
 }